ameseee/kwk-curriculum-site/web-app/lessons/box-model-display/index.md

 <div class="try-it">
   <h2>Check It Out: Box Model</h2>
-  <p>Go to the Estee Lauder site and open your dev tools.
+  <p>Go to the Estée Lauder site and open your dev tools.
 Click the inspect arrow, and hover over elements on the page.
 Where do you see margin and padding being used?</p>
 </div>

 **Margin** and **padding** are the CSS properties, but what values can they take?
 The need to know _how much space_ to give around the content or border, so they take either pixels or percentages: